|

-The most work is the waiting for each waffle to be ready but if you are like me in the kitchen you are multi-tasking during this wait time.
-Although I would love to own a traditional cast iron waffle maker.
-But so far, my thrift store finds have come up short of one.
+The most work involved is the waiting for each waffle to be ready.
+But if you are anything like me in the kitchen, you are multi-tasking during this wait time, so whose counting, anyway?

 However as I explain in the FAQ of this post, you can opt to make them either way.
 For fed starter sourdough waffles, a good idea is to feed your starter the night before when you plan to make them.
-That way you can wake up and use your fed sourdough starter for this sourdough waffle recipe with ease.
+That way you can wake up the next morning and have enough mature starter for these delicious sourdough waffles.

 Directions

 Start by melting the butter.
-Combine two cups of sourdough starter, the flour, honey, butter, nutmeg, and eggs.
+In a large bowl, combine the sourdough starter, the flour, honey, butter, nutmeg, and eggs.
 Add the baking soda last.
 Your batter should be almost foamy and bubbling.

-Heat up waffle iron.
-Make sure to use a bit of melted butter to generously season between waffles.
-I like to use a cooking brush to make it easy.
+Heat up the waffle iron.
+Make sure to use a bit of melted butter to generously brush between each waffle.

 I use a heaping ½ cup measuring cup to scoop each waffle.
 Using this you will be able to make approximately 6 to 7 waffles for this batch.